Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/apply-license/apply-metered-license/_index.md

 ## Prerequisites
 Before we begin, ensure that you have the following prerequisites:
 - Aspose.Words for .NET library installed on your system.
 - Valid credentials for metered licensing.
-If you don't have them, you can obtain them from the Aspose website.

 ## Step 1: Import the Required Namespaces
 To start, import the necessary namespaces in your C# code.
 These namespaces contain the classes and methods needed for working with Aspose.Words.